RaghuSharma14/RaghuSharma14/README.md

 - 💡 I’m currently building smart web apps with **AI integrations** and **real-time features**
 - 🔍 Exploring the magic of **serverless architecture** and **cloud-native development**
-- 🎯 Passionate about creating meaningful user experiences with **React + Node.js**
+- 🎯 Passionate about crafting impactful user experiences using **React + Node.js**
-- 🌱 Learning **AWS**, **Docker**, and scaling apps like a pro
+- 🌱 Leveling up my skills in **AWS**, **Docker**, and modern backend practices
 - 📫 Reach me at: [raghusharma70876@gmail.com](mailto:raghusharma70876@gmail.com)
-- 🤓 Fun fact: I once fixed a bug by pressing backspace — still scared to touch that file 😅
+- 🤓 Fun fact: *I once fixed a production bug by simply renaming a variable.
+Legendary or lucky?
+Still unsure 😅*

 ---